Key takeaways

 1. Video intercom systems

-A video intercom is installed at the entrance of a property so that tenants can grant property access to visitors remotely.
+A video door entry system is installed at the entrance of a property so that tenants can grant property access to visitors remotely.
 Notably, the video component allows tenants to visually confirm who’s requesting access before opening the door or gate.

 When purchasing a commercial video intercom, choose one that pairs with a mobile app for smartphone-based access.
 That way, building staff won’t have to hand out physical credentials — instead, tenants can manage access from their own smartphones.